ShaneRich5/meteo-web/README.md

 - [x] Link back to repo
 - [x] Add sentry error log
 - [ ] Ability to switch between &deg;C and &deg;F
 - [ ] Ability to refresh the weather
+- [ ] Add animejs/rive animations to empty state
+- [ ] Link to blog post

 ## 🖥️ Technologies + Frameworks Used
 1. React